aws-deadline/deadline-cloud-for-keyshot/src/README.md

 ## Useful testing commands

-1. **Build and install the submiter**.
+1. **Build and install the submitter**.
 Submitter is installed and ready to run in KeyShot.
 No restart needed.

 ```bash
 hatch run python src/build.py --output "/Library/Application Support/KeyShot Studio/Scripts/Submit to AWS Deadline Cloud.py"